artefactory/choice-learn/README.md

 model.add_coefficients(feature_name="ivt",
                        items_indexes=[0, 1, 2, 3])

-# shared_coefficient add one coefficient that is used for all items specified in the items_indexes:
+# add_shared_coefficient add one coefficient that is used for all items specified in the items_indexes:
 # Here, cost, freq and ovt coefficients are shared between all items
 model.add_shared_coefficient(feature_name="cost",
                              items_indexes=[0, 1, 2, 3])